Final Girl - All 20+ Feature Film Boxes Compared!

 Player reports · preliminary

-⭐ Special rule: the "Final Girl 2.0" Amped card (Wolfe Asylum / S2·F5)
+Special rule: the "Final Girl 2.0" Amped Card (Wolfe Asylum / S2·F5)

-2. Selena (Creech Manor) – +2 search dice; the most reliable weapon-finder
+2. Selena (Creech Manor) – +2 search dice; the most reliable weapon finder

-5. Nancy (Maple Lane) – Final Health token manipulation; a universal survival edge
+5. Nancy (Maple Lane) – Final Health Token manipulation; a universal survival edge

 7. Promo Final Girls & Character Packs – Special Releases

-Final Girl / Pack Origin & Source Available Via Ability / Notable Feature
+Final Girl / Pack Origin & Source Available via Ability / Notable Feature

-Individual Promo Cards (playable with any killer/location)
+Standalone promo cards (playable with any killer/location)

 Character Packs – standalone Final Girls with special rules (Series 3)

-Grandma's Grudge (Grandma) A Character Pack, Series 3 Kickstarter stretch goal 2024.
-Red's grandmother from Once Upon a Full Moon, facing off against the Big Bad Wolf (and any other killer) Its own Character Pack – part of the Guest Stars Box / Special FX Crate Only 1 hit point (frail) and can't run/sprint – but is permanently in "adrenaline mode": +1 die on every Horror Roll, for the entire game.
-Magnetic Hero mechanic: panicking victims move toward her instead of running away.
-Can make victims fight the killer together via a Rally action card (damage = number of victims in the target space) and set traps; uses signature items like knitting needles, knick-knacks, and "the good plates," some of which must be sacrificed.
-An extremely risky but thematically unique high-risk-high-reward build.
+Grandma's Grudge (Grandma) Character Pack, a Series 3 Kickstarter stretch goal 2024.
+Red's grandmother from Once Upon a Full Moon, taking on the Big Bad Wolf (and any other killer) Its own Character Pack – part of the Guest Stars Box Only 1 hit point (frail) and can't sprint or rest – but stays permanently in "adrenaline mode": +1 die on every Horror Roll, for the whole game.
+Magnet mechanic: panicking victims move toward her instead of fleeing.
+Can call victims to her via the Rally action card and uses signature items like knitting needles and knickknacks.
+An extremely risky but thematically unique high-risk, high-reward build.

 Premium Promo Packs – Series 4 (card + miniature + Secret Envelope)